getperf/getterm-db/README.md

     **Description:**
     Exports the notebook’s content to Markdown format, making it reusable as documentation or for web publication.

+# Vulnerability Management Policy

+In this project, dependency vulnerabilities are regularly checked using `npm audit` and Snyk, and dependency packages are updated as needed.
+GitHub’s Dependabot is also enabled, and we are committed to promptly addressing any detected vulnerabilities.

 ## Contributing

 Contributions to this project are welcome!
 You can participate by following these steps: